Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 ### Save Memory usage in C++
 - don't write `new`
 - allocate on the stack if possible - try to avoid the heap
-- Avoid Polymorphism / Ineritance - prefer composition over inheritance
+- Avoid Polymorphism / Inheritance - prefer composition over inheritance
 - try to avoid exceptions -> if you use exceptions you HAVE to use smart pointers
 - try to work with `std::optional` or `std::expected` instead to return error codes
 - Can you make use of a custom manager / allocator / Pooling system to manage memory?